gokceuludogan/protein-ml-crash-course/README.md

 1. **Prerequisites**: Basic Python programming knowledge.
 Familiarity with machine learning concepts is helpful but not required.
 2. **Environment**: All materials are provided on Google Colab, allowing you to easily run code and experiment with the notebooks.
 3. **Join Us**: Follow the chapters in sequence to build your knowledge and skills step by step.

-## 🌍 Connect with Us!

-We're excited to hear about your journey through the course!
-Share your projects, ask questions, and connect with fellow learners.

-Join our Discord community to collaborate, share ideas, and immerse yourself in a vibrant learning environment!